transferzero/api-documentation/_docs/business-transactions.md

 **Note!** If you select `financial_institution` then the fields `vat_registration_number`, `financial_regulator` and `regulatory_licence_number` will be mandatory for the sender as well.
 </div>

-The valid values for the nature of business are the following:
+The valid values for the industry / nature of business are the following:

 {% capture data-raw %}
 ```markdown